João Henrique Caldas

 João Henrique Holanda Caldas (born 22 July 1987) often referred to as JHC is a Brazilian politician and lawyer.
 He has spent his political career representing Alagoas, having served as federal deputy representative since 2011.
+He was the mayor of the capital Maceió from 2021-2024.

 Personal life

 Caldas is the son of João Caldas da Silva and Eudócia Maria Holanda de Araújo.
-His father is also a politician, having served in the chamber of deputies as well.
+His parents are also a politicians, having served in the chamber of deputies and in the Federal Senate.
 He is an alumnus of the Centro Universitário Cesmac (CESMAC).
 Caldas is a member of the neo-Pentecostal church Igreja Internacional da Graça de Deus.
 Caldas has also worked as a lawyer.

 Political career

 In the 2009 local elections Caldas was elected to the legislative assembly of Alagoas.
 In the following year in the 2010 Brazilian general election Caldas was elected to the federal senate.

 Caldas voted in favor of the impeachment motion of then-president Dilma Rousseff.
 Caldas voted against the 2017 Brazilian labor reform, and would vote in favor of opening a corruption investigation into Rousseff's successor Michel Temer.